 Injury on another’s property may be cause for a premises liability case, but different rules apply to injuries sustained on government property.
 At the core, you must still be able to prove your injury was a result of the government’s action or lack of action, but stricter time restrictions make it crucial to file your claim early.

 In the state of California, you have up to six months to file a premises liability claim against the government – less time than other premises liability cases.
 You must also provide the proper notice of claim to the government.
 It is best to take pictures and report your accident to an official on the property at the time of your accident to that they can fill out the necessary forms and provide documentation of your accident.

 Your lawsuit cannot begin until after the government has completed its investigation and denied your claim.
-With the six-month time limit on government claims, it is important to contact a lawyer and begin your claims process as soon as possible after your accident.
+With the six-month time limit on government claims, it is important to contact a premises liability lawyer in San Jose and begin your claims process as soon as possible after your accident.

 Even when you follow the proper guidelines for filing a premises liability claim against the government, exceptions still exist for these types of claims that can give the government immunity from your accident.

 Discuss your case with one of our San Jose premises liability lawyers to determine your chances of succeeding in a personal injury lawsuit against a government organization; it may be that another party is responsible for your injury as well.